What is endometriosis?

 - Internal bleeding that may require a larger abdominal incision to manage effectively.

-- Adhesions, which are internal scars that can develop after surgery and can cause pelvic organs to stick together.
+- Adhesions are internal scars that can develop after surgery and can cause pelvic organs to stick together.

 - Damage to nearby structures such as your bladder and bowel or blood vessels.